koppen/mentalized/source/_posts/2019-09-02-fix-timeout-in-capybara-with-chrome.markdown

 )
 ```

+Curiously, this fix didn't actually work on our CI service, where we were running ChromeDriver v2.35 😱.
+We had to upgrade to a newer version there.

 ## Thanks!

 Thanks a lot to all the [people discussing](https://github.com/teamcapybara/capybara/issues/2181) [this issue](https://bugs.chromium.org/p/chromedriver/issues/detail?id=2897#c4), and especially to [ar31an](https://github.com/ar31an) who posted the actual fix.